-MANITOGA is a new outdoor work commissioned through a New York State Council for the Arts grant by the Russel Wright Center in Garrison, NY for a unique brass quintet with live computer controlled processing.
-The piece will be performed by Neill on his self-designed mutantrumpet along with 4 players of Carol Szymanski’s brass “phonemophones,” each of which forms a letter of the alphabet in a font of her design.
+MANITOGA is a new outdoor work commissioned through a New York State Council on the Arts Individual Artists grant by the Russel Wright Center in Garrison, NY for a unique brass quintet with live computer controlled processing.
+The piece will be performed at Manitoga in Garrison, NY, by Neill on his self-designed mutantrumpet along with 4 players of Carol Szymanski’s brass “phonemophones,” each of which forms a letter of the alphabet in a font of her design.
 The horns used are the letters in the word MANITOGA.
 Neill’s mutantrumpet will act as the controller for processing the other instruments along with sounds of the environment.

 The Demo is an electronic opera by composer/performers Mikel Rouse and Ben Neill.
 The piece is inspired by the remarkable story of computer pioneer Douglas Engelbart’s prophetic vision of a world interconnected through personal computers.
 His 1968 demo rolled out virtually all that would define modern computing including videoconferencing, text editing, and something called a "mouse."
 Using emerging digital technologies to explore live performance with interactive media and original music, The Demo reveals the origin of computing and the internet as a unique hybrid performance event.